 We now have a Junior Ranger Program that is available for school groups.
 If you are a teacher and would like to participate please click on the link below which will take you to our Gold Discovery Park Association's website where you can download and print off a copy of the booklet.
 You can either use it just in the classroom or you can print them off for your class to bring on their visit to the park.
 For further questions on the Junior Ranger Program please contact Susan Okey at email@example.com or (530) 622-3069.

 School and Group Lunches

-• As of Spring of 2011, we have a new suggested bus drop off area.
-This is located near to the museum on Back St. This drop off area is a loading zone only!
+• The bus drop off area is located near to the museum on Back St. This drop off area is a loading zone only!
 All buses will need to park in the North Beach parking lot.
 This loading zone can also be used for student pick up when leaving the park.
 Upon arrival, please bring your reservation confirmation and check in with the park museum.
 Schedules for orientations and programs are carefully planned.
 Being more than one hour late without prior notification may seriously inconvenience your group, and access may be denied, if the park is at capacity.

 • All buses must park in the North Beach parking lot.
 There is a Loading Zone near the museum located on Back St. This area can be used for student drop off on arrival and pick up when leaving.
 Please see our park map for location.

 • To cancel a reservation: Please call ReserveCalifornia 866-240-4655 as soon as possible to make space available for other groups and students.
 If you must cancel a reservation on your day of visit, or arrive more than one hour late, please call the park at (530) 622-3470.
 Failure to cancel reservations may affect your ability to make future reservations.

 All students should wear a name tag identifying their school or tour company's name.